leandroroser/prettyparser/README.md

 ===========

 prettyparser is a library for parsing PDF/TXT and Python objects with text (str, list) using regular expressions.
-In case of PDF files, the package reads the content using pdfplumber and then performs a series of data manipulations to generate better output.
+In case of PDF files, the package reads the content using pdfplumber and then performs a series of data manipulations to generate better output, removing boilerplate code to read the content.
 The package allows to customize the data processing steps.

 ## Installation